 “Wait—so where would I meet these people?”

-Self-published authors also gather on social media platforms, such as Facebook, Twitter, Instagram, Reddit, etc.
+Self-published authors also gather on social media platforms, such as Facebook, Twitter, Instagram and Reddit.

 The camaraderie allows people to expand far beyond what they could have done on their own, or what they would have been limited to with a traditional publisher.